ckirua/cuuid/README.md

 # cuuid

-Fast UUID generation and manipulation library for Python.
+Simple UUID generation and manipulation library for Python.

 ### License